 In the end, there is a finite number of hours in each day, and much more time you could spend taking care of everything you want to get done.
 Even if a task is highly important and time-sensitive, if it competes with another, important and urgent task, you may need help to get them both done.
 Perhaps you could divide each task into components which fit some of the other six T’s, and delegate those components.

-To learn more about this essential leadership skill, come to our upcoming workshop.
+To learn more about this critical skill, come to our upcoming workshop.